cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

   ...
   ```

    iii.
-Your fork of the **helloworld-nodejs** repository is being checked out, even though you did not put any steps in the `nodejs-app/Jenkinsfile.template` to do so:
+Your fork of the **helloworld-nodejs** repository is being checked out, even though you did not put any steps in the `Jenkinsfile` to do so:

   ```
   ...